triton-inference-server/server/docs/protocol/extension_logging.md

 `$bool`, or `$number` representation of the setting value.
 Currently, the following log settings are defined:

 - "log_file" : a `$string` log file location where the log outputs will be saved.
-If empty, log outputs are being streamed to the console.
+If empty, log outputs are streamed to the console.

 - "log_info" : a `$boolean` parameter that controls whether the Triton server logs INFO level messages.